shader-slang/spec/introduction.md

     \item{Parentheses in plain text (not fixed-width) are used for grouping.
 E.g., \SynRef{Expression} (\code{,} \SynRef{Expression})}
 \end{itemize}

-\begin{Incomplete}
-Also need conventions for how code points are named in productions in the lexical structure.
+Issue: Also need conventions for how code points are named in productions in the lexical structure.
-\end{Incomplete}
 ```

 </-->